-In conjunction with McLaren Vale Natives, a local family owned and operated nursery which specialises in eucalypts and native plants seeds, Girl Guides South Australia will work towards a pilot program of producing ‘Grow a Seed’ kits to provide the right type of Eucalypt leaves for koala’s to eat.
+Girl Guides South Australia worked with the McLaren Vale Natives, a local family owned and operated nursery which specialises in eucalypts and native plants seeds, producing ‘Grow a Seed’ kits to provide the right type of Eucalypt leaves for koala’s to eat.

 This life-saving gift will benefit not only koalas, but an abundance of other native wildlife including birds, gliders, possums and bats.
 Through the replanting of native trees and plants, the wider community will be assisting with the survival of our flora and fauna.

 The Douglas Scrub Campsite at Blewitt Springs is in the same regional area that was affected by the recent bushfires and is already being utilised as a koala sanctuary.
 With over 27 hectares, the planting of native trees will not only provide much needed food to koalas but will also give the community fundamental value of creating a future and looking after our environment.
-It is anticipated that the Grow a Seed Project will bring awareness of the loss that we have endured to bushfires, loss of our natural environment, loss of nature resources and the impact that it has had on our wildlife while providing an opportunity to make a real difference that is low cost, no technology and is an outdoors activity that everyone can participate regardless of age or ability.
+The Grow a Seed Project help to create an awareness of the loss that we have endured to bushfires, loss of our natural environment, loss of nature resources and the impact that it has had on our wildlife while providing an opportunity to make a real difference that is low cost, no technology and is an outdoors activity that everyone can participate regardless of age or ability.

 The Grow a Seed program provides long-term thinking that will allow us the most effective path towards solving problems – those that are local as well as global.
 The seeds that will be planted literally and metaphorically will be the foundation upon which we can all grow the future.

-The ‘Grow A Seed’ Program will run from June to August.
+The ‘Grow A Seed’ Program will ran from June to August 2020.